eleks/integration-platform/persistent/api/artifacts/repository/components/lib/README.md

-you can put here libraries directly from specified urls, so they will not be downloaded from remote servers on docker startup
+you can put here libraries - results of development